yblu7/yblu7/README.md

 - Backend engineering
 - Domain adaptation

-## Featured Project

-### OfferPilot

-OfferPilot is a project I am building to explore how AI can support career-related decision making, offer analysis, and personalized planning.

 ## Beyond Code

 Badminton🏸 has been a serious part of my life.
 I served as captain of the